kent-map/kent/docs/about.md

 ##
 **Pete Orford**

+- twitter: @DrPeteOrford

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/master/images/peteorford.JPG)

+Pete Orford is Course Director of the MA in Dickens Studies at the University of Buckingham.
+His most recent publication is The Mystery of Edwin Drood: Charles Dickens' unfinished novel and our endless attempts to end it for Pen & Sword, and further details of Drood and its legion of solutions can be found on his website www.droodinquiry.com He is currently completing an edition of Pictures from Italy for the Oxford Dickens, writing a Dickens biography for the Blackwell Literary Lives series, and co-editing a volume of plays by Dickens for Edinburgh UP.

 ##
 **Jeremy Page**

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/master/images/jeremypage.jpg)

 Jeremy Page has published several collections of poems, among them In and Out of the Dark Wood (HappenStance, 2010) and Closing Time (Pindrop, 2014), and translations of Catullus, Leopardi, Rimbaud, Verlaine and Boris Vian.
 His novella London Calling was published by Cultured Llama in 2018.
-He is the founding editor of The Frogmore Papers.
+He is the founding editor of _The Frogmore Papers._

 ##
 **Max Saunders**